 The Department of Mechanical and Aerospace Engineering (MAE) offers traditional ABET accredited engineering programs leading to the B.S. degree in mechanical engineering and chemical engineering.
-MAE also offers traditional nonaccredited engineering programs leading to the B.S. degree in aerospace engineering and engineering science.
+MAE also offers traditional nonaccredited engineering programs leading to the B.S. degree in aerospace engineering, engineering science, and environmental engineering.
+The EAC ABET (Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology) accreditation is currently being sought for the aerospace engineering program.
 The B.S. programs require a minimum of 196 units.
 The Chemical Engineering Program (CENG) is an interdepartmental program and is described more completely under the Chemical Engineering Program section in this catalog.